 Users often apply different filters to loaded data, hide and unhide columns, sort in various ways, etc.

-The SaveToDB add-in may help to save such user views and even share them with colleagues.
+The SaveToDB add-in can help to save such user views and even share them with colleagues.

 Let's remove all WHERE filters and click the Save Table View button in the Table Views group: